 The first of five daily adzan breaks the silence of the early morning light.
 Not sleep disturbing, but accessorizing the urban beat of a waking city.
 This was my introduction to Kuala Lumpur.
 The former tin colony was a delightful shock to the system for someone like me who often obsessively researches the places I visit.

 THIS IS A BIT FAMILIAR

 To begin with, there was something very familiar about my entrance into the city.
-As a Pittsburgh, PA native, I’m accustomed to landing at the airport and riding through the dull, sparsely populated suburbs before I reach the Fort Pitt tunnel.
-At the other end one is greeted by the quaint majesty that the city exudes.
+As a Pittsburgh, PA native, I’m used to landing at the airport and riding through the dull, sparsely populated suburbs before I reach the Fort Pitt tunnel.
+One is met with the quaint majesty exuded of the city at the other end.
 Kuala Lumpur produces that same effect on a larger scale.

 Be aware that the ride from the airport to Kuala Lumpur proper is about 45 minutes without traffic, which felt like forever given the fact that we disembarked from a 7 hour flight from Japan and a 14 hour flight from New York before that, so the car ride felt even longer.
 However, when you emerge from that final tunnel into the city center, you realize the ride is worth the trouble.
 I was not prepared for the stunning views and the cosmopolitan feel of the city.
 I’d done some cursory research, but I was still very impressed.
 I’m a city kid; bright lights and an urban vibe make me feel at home.